-- Business permits for people looking to invest in South African businesses or setting up a new business in the country themselves.
+- Business permits for people looking to invest in South African businesses or set up a new business in the country themselves.

 - General work permits are popular with people who have general qualifications looking to work in South Africa – this type of permit will apply to many.

-- Critical skills work visa for individuals with skills that are regarded as critical or outstanding by the South African government.
+- Critical skills work visas for individuals with skills that are regarded as critical or outstanding by the South African government.